Safe standing interim report 'very encouraging'

 Sports Minister Nigel Huddleston called the findings "very encouraging for fans, clubs and safety groups".

-Huddlestone said he will "reserve final judgement on a wider rollout until the process is completed".
+Huddleston said he will "reserve final judgement on a wider rollout until the process is completed".

 The interim report by CFE Research, commissioned by the Sports Grounds Safety Authority (SGSA), found that barriers and rails installed in front of seats made goal celebrations more orderly and overcrowding easier to spot.